bhbr/ggb-style-sheets/README.md

 GeoGebra files (`.ggb`) are just zipped XML, much like e. g. `.docx`.
 The file is unzipped and its XML content read into native Python objects.

 A selection of classes for the GeoGebra elements (Axes, BGColor, GGBScript etc.) are provided in `curated_ggb_classes.py`.
-The list is by no means complete As is and as of now, it will most likely fail on your on GGB files.
+The list is by no means complete.
+As is and as of now, it will most likely fail on your on GGB files.
 Alternatively, appropriate classes can be created via a Python code generator that inspects the XML tags (flag `--extract_classes`).

 The style sheet (JSON) is read in similarly as a native Python object.
 Then the style rules are applied, where conditionals and other computations can be expressed in Python (root GeoGebra object in `curated_ggb_classes.py`).
 The result is saved back to XML and zipped up again.